It's alarming that it [Zephyr] has been a desert for decades. It is kind of amazing to finally see action.

 - County official, 2015

 The design is now complete.
-EPA and MDEQ now have a signed project agreement and expect to award the contract for the cleanup and restoration work no earlier than spring 2017.
+EPA and MDEQ have a signed project agreement and expect to award the contract for the cleanup and restoration work in summer 2017.

 Sediment to remediate: Up to 45,000 cubic yards

 Contaminants: Total petroleum hydrocarbons, lead and other heavy metals